-- A. Basic Legal Concepts Tort Law

-- 1. Be able to identify the types of wrongs that are dealt with by tort law including:

-- a. intentional torts;

-- b. negligence;

-- c. absolute liability; and,

-- d. strict liability

-- 2. Be able to recognize and identify:

-- a. the four essential elements of negligence (duty, breach, injury, unbroken chain); - b. whether all four elements are present in a described situation; - c. the principle of "proximate cause"; and, - d. legal defenses against "negligence". - 3.
+- A. Basic Legal Concepts Tort Law.
+Be able to - 1.
+Be able to identify the types of wrongs that are dealt with by tort law including: - a. intentional torts; - b. negligence; and, - c. absolute strict liability; and,. - d. strict liability - 2.
+Be able to recognize and identify: - a. the four essential elements of negligence (duty, breach, injury, unbroken chain): - b. whether all four elements are present in a described situation; - eb. the principle of "proximate cause"; and, - dc. legalcommon law defenses against "negligence". - 3.
 Be able to identify: - a. the reasons for the absolute and strict liability doctrines and recognize situations in which they would apply; and, - b. examples of intentional torts (e.g., libel, slander, or false arrest). - 4.
-Be able to identify definitions of gross negligence and vicarious liability. - 5.
-Be able to identify types of damages: punitive and compensatory, which includes special and general damages. - 6.
-Be able to recognize the difference between "comparative" and "contributory" negligence doctrines. - 7.
-Be able to compute a loss payment applying the doctrines of: - a. comparative negligence; - b. contributory negligence; and, - 8.
+Be able to identify definitions of gross negligence and vicarious liability. - Be able to identify types of damages: punitive and compensatory, which includes special and general damages and punitive. - Be able to recognize the difference between "comparative" and "contributory" negligence doctrines. - 7.
+Be able to compute a loss payment applying the doctrines of: - a. comparative negligence: - b. contributory negligence; and, - 8.
 Be able to apply the assumption of the risk doctrine. - 9.
 Be able to identify: - a. the ways a pure no-fault law would modify a tort liability system; and, - b. the major differences between "pure no-fault" and "modified no-fault" laws.